Disclaimer: I am the co-founder of KISSinsights.

 Dude all of the stuff you teach is not applicable to all small businesses, very vague and non-specific advice.
 I learn more from what you DO than what you say lol.

 If I wrote more detailed blog posts, Quick Sprout would be much more popular.
 So, from now on, one of my goals will be to write less vague content.

 You may not have a business

-Based on this data a good portion of the blog posts should be on starting a business because that is where a lot of entrepreneurs make mistakes that could have easily been avoided.
-And hopefully some of the new content I write will help you avoid those mistakes.
+Based on this data, a good portion of the blog posts should be on starting a business because that is where a lot of entrepreneurs make mistakes that could easily be avoided.
+I hope some of the new content I am about to write will help you avoid those mistakes.

 You want to learn more about me

-The most common response I got was that I need to provide more ways for you to connect with me.
-So I added links to my Twitter, Facebook, and Linkedin profile within the blog’s sidebar.
+The most common response I got was that I needed to provide more ways for you to connect with me.
+So, I added links to my Twitter, Facebook, and Linkedin profile within the blog’s sidebar.

 I need to start writing content that you want to read

 I blog about topics that I feel you want to read about.
 The problem with doing this is that you may not care for that content.
 So, instead of guessing, I have been asking you “what should I blog about?”

 Here are some things you want me to blog about: